splunk/splunk-sdk-javascript/README.md

 ## Development

 The Splunk Enterprise SDK for JavaScript infrastructure relies on Node.js to build files, run examples, run tests, and generate documentation.
-For more about requirements, see [Install the Splunk Enterprise SDK for JavaScript](https://dev.splunk.com/enterprise/docs/devtools/javascript/sdk-javascript/gettingstartedsdkjavascript/installsdkjavascript) on the Splunk Developer Portal.

-All development activities are managed by a helper script called *sdkdo*.
+All development activities are managed by a helper script called `sdkdo`.
 For a list of possible commands and options, open a command prompt in the **splunk-sdk-javascript** directory and enter:

     node sdkdo --help